- Web header and footer

 Resources for official web headers and footers

-HTML—Web header and footer downloads for standard HTML sites, both fixed width and responsive, are available on the Our Brand website.
+HTML—Web header and footer code is available on the Our Brand website.

 Drupal—When using the U’s enterprise Drupal, sites automatically have the web header and footer included.
 Drupal sites are not allowed to launch if the header and footer are removed or changed.